solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 #### iOS Safari Web Extension

-iOS users can request wallet signing in the iOS Safari browser through the use of a Solana wallet with a [_Safari Web Extension_](https://github.com/solana-mobile/SolanaSafariWalletExtension).
-The user can receive signing from their installed native iOS app all within the Safari browser.
+iOS users can request wallet signing in the iOS Safari browser through the use of a Solana wallet with a [_Safari Web Extension_](https://developer.apple.com/documentation/safariservices/safari_web_extensions).
+A Safari Web Extension allows a web page to communicate with an installed iOS wallet app and securely receive signing from that iOS wallet app.
+The wallet can present their own custom approval UI all within the Safari browser.
 An example of this is [Glow iOS wallet](https://glow.app/).
 The Glow app is a native iOS wallet that also provides a Safari Web Extension for wallet signing while browsing Safari.

-From the dApp perspective, no additional work needs to be done to be compatible with a Safari Web Extension.
-They work similarly to the typical desktop Chrome extension wallet, so as long as your web dApp uses standard Solana wallet adapter libraries, it will automatically detect a Safari Web Extension wallet on iOS.
+As a dApp, no additional implementation work needs to be done to be compatible with a Safari Web Extension.
+They work just like the typical desktop Chrome extension wallet and will be detected by the standard Solana wallet adapter libraries.

-Solana wallet teams need to adopt and integrate Safari Web Extensions into their wallets, and unlock iOS mobile browser signing for the whole ecosystem.
-To promote this, Solana Mobile has provided an [open-source example](https://github.com/solana-mobile/SolanaSafariWalletExtension) of an iOS wallet app that implements a Safari Web Extension.
+As a wallet, the implementation will be relatively light, if the wallet has an existing Chrome extension implementation.
+The wallet can make adjustments to convert their Chrome extension wallet into a Safari Web Extension.

-## Concluding thoughts
+To proliferate this UX in the ecosytem, Solana Mobile has provided an [open-source example](https://github.com/solana-mobile/SolanaSafariWalletExtension) of an iOS wallet app that implements a Safari Web Extension.
+The example includes a native iOS wallet app with basic keypair storage and a Javascript Safari Web Extension that implements a Solana Standard Wallet.
+Wallet teams can use this example as a reference on how to adapt their Chrome extension to a Safari Web Extension, and unlock iOS browser signing for their users.

-Although, MWA in its current form does not work on iOS, there are a growing number of solutions in its place.
+## Conclusion

 As a dApp developer, research the different types of solutions presented and decide which creates the best UX for your product space.
-Perhaps, deeplinks are simple enough to work for your use-case.
+Evaluate each solution's tradeoff of convenience, trust, and security.

 As a wallet developer, we urge you to implement a Safari Web Extension alongside your wallet app to unlock iOS signing on the mobile browser.
 As mentioned above, use the [open-source example wallet implementation](https://github.com/solana-mobile/SolanaSafariWalletExtension) as a reference and get in contact with the Solana Mobile team.